We need to talk about mental health in the construction industry

 Mental health first aid, and Psychological Health and Safety Advisor courses empower people to recognize and support those who are suffering from mental illness in the workplace.
-The purpose of these training programs are to provide a safety service.
+The purpose of these training programs is to provide a safe service.
 It should be viewed the same way CPR or physical First Aid is.
 Mental Health First Aid Canada offers courses to train people to recognize and support those struggling with mental health.
 Mental Health First Aid USA offers the same types of services, as well.

 “When moments of crisis occur, people don’t often rise to the occasion, but they sink to their level of training.
 Making safety procedures and responses a drill which we follow are what save lives,” says Lawrence Blake, Program Manager for Mental Health Works with the Canadian Mental Health Association of Ontario.
 These courses provide this same training for responding to mental health or suicide crises in the workplace.

 When choosing who to train in these programs, there are different levels of influence within a company to consider: management and leadership.
 Blake identifies the difference between them and their role in creating a safe space in the workplace.

 “Management is an appointed position within a company.
 They are the managers, CEO’S, site supervisors, etc. Leaders aren’t appointed, and can be found at any and all levels of an organization,” says Blake.
 “From the worker sweeping to the manager of a big team, anyone can be a leader.
 It’s an innate quality that defies any job description.
 It’s important to work with both management and leaders when working towards the creation of a safe space.”

 When implementing changes, you need the support of management.
 You can’t leave managers and supervisors out of the initiatives.
 At the same time, people who show leadership qualities need to be included.
 This ensures that workers have access to trained individuals on-site and in the office and have access to someone who is available for vulnerable, open, and honest conversations.